 Students should access the CASHNet billing system through their AU Banner Web student access portal.
 Parents or other users can log on to this secure site using their own login ID and password as soon as the student gives them authorization to do so.
 Once a parent or other authorized user has their own separate access, they will receive notification when a bill is created and uploaded to the CASHNet site.
 They can also use the site to make payments through a checking or savings account, verify that the account is paid in full, and review activity on a student account.
-The website is certified as PCI compliant, and is extremely safe and reliable.
+The website is secure and certified as PCI compliant.